tleirbakken/github-tutorial/README.md

 # Important Instructions

-This is a demo repository for practicing Git & Github Actions workflow tutorial
+This is a demo repository for practicing Git & GitHub.